ShehaanN/StockWise-frontend/README.md

 *   **Node.js & npm:** v18.x or higher
 *   **MySQL Server:** v8.x or higher
 *   A MySQL client like **MySQL Workbench** or **DBeaver** to manage the database.
+*   A Cloudinary Account (a free account is sufficient).

 ---